vglazer/pchips/README.md

 - cd into repo dir
 - `uv sync`
 - `uv run pytest`
-- Check out the plots in the `plots` subdirectory
+- Check out the plots this will generate in the `plots` subdirectory